open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 ---
-title: "Credentials in ocmconfig file"
+title: "Credentials in an ocmconfig file"

 description: ""
 summary: ""
 date: 2024-09-04T13:54:01+02:00